anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 Once you get the historical data, click 'Add Trigger' again and setup trigger for 'triggerApi' function.
 Now the 'Select type of time based trigger' field should be 'Minutes Timer' and minute interval should be 10 minutes.
 ![script-trigger-api](/images/ather-log/script-trigger-api.png)

+You may add additional triggers for monthly, weekly, daily summary with their respective intervals.
+It's optional.

 {{< alert >}}
 Running these scripts directly from the App Script window would fail, as ather has already blocked those IP address.
 It works only by scheduling, until ather blocks them.